Click Here for PRESENT COVID-19 Safe Meeting Plan

 - Identify and demonstrate complex diabetic and non-diabetic foot and ankle deformities and be able to reposition and stabilize these deformities with carious internal and external fixation techniques and technologies.

-- Evaluation and comprehend evidence-based outcome data for the treatment of disorders of the diabetic and non-diabetic lower limb.
+- Evaluate and comprehend evidence-based outcomes data for the treatment of disorders of the diabetic and non-diabetic lower limb.

 PRESENT e-Learning Systems is approved by the Council on Podiatric Medical Education as a provider of continuing education in podiatric medicine.
-PRESENT e-Learning Systems has approved this activity for a maximum of 15 continuing education contact hours
+PRESENT e-Learning Systems has estimated this activity for a maximum of 16 continuing education contact hours.

 It is the policy of PRESENT e-Learning Systems that the Faculty and Staff of our education programs with the potential to influence content, will disclose real or apparent conflicts of interest relating to the topics of our educational activities.
 Additionally, disclosure will be made of any intended discussions of off label/unapproved uses of drugs or devices.
 Speakers/authors are required to prepare fair and balanced presentations that are objective and are based on scientific fact.
 PRESENT e-Learning Systems has no financial interests to disclose.